-Part Time Employment in Iceland averaged 36.87 Thousand from 1998 until 2021, reaching an all time high of 47.50 Thousand in the first quarter of 2016 and a record low of 28 Thousand in the third quarter of 2005.
+Part Time Employment in Iceland averaged 36.98 Thousand from 1998 until 2021, reaching an all time high of 47.50 Thousand in the first quarter of 2016 and a record low of 28 Thousand in the third quarter of 2005.
 This page provides - Iceland Part Time Employment- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Iceland Part Time Employment - values, historical data and charts - was last updated on September of 2021.
+Iceland Part Time Employment - values, historical data and charts - was last updated on June of 2022.

 Part Time Employment in Iceland is expected to be 36.96 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Iceland Part Time Employment is projected to trend around 42.93 Thousand in 2022 and 42.55 Thousand in 2023, according to our econometric models.
+In the long-term, the Iceland Part Time Employment is projected to trend around 42.93 Thousand in 2023 and 42.55 Thousand in 2024, according to our econometric models.